Skip to content

 Formal mortgage offer

-Once underwriting is complete, the lender issues a formal offer setting out the rate, term, fees, and any conditions.
+With underwriting done, the lender puts out a formal offer that spells out the rate, the term, the fees, and any conditions.

 7. 07